Strong approximation for a toric variety: Some examples

 \section{Some examples}

-In this section, we will give some typical varieties which satisfy strong approximation with algebraic Brauer--Manin obstruction off $v_0$, which is not totally from Theorem \ref{thm:main}. \begin{proposition} Let $m,n \geq 1$ and let $K_i,L_j$ be finite field extensions over $k$, where $i=1,\dots,m$ and $j=1,\dots,n$.
+In this section, we will give some typical varieties which satisfy strong approximation with algebraic Brauer--Manin obstruction off $v_0$.
+In fact this is a direct consequence of the main theorem. \begin{proposition} Let $m,n \geq 1$ and let $K_i,L_j$ be finite field extensions over a number field $k$, where $i=1,\dots,m$ and $j=1,\dots,n$.
 Let $X$ be the smooth locus of the affine variety defined by